ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

     .storeUint(698983191, 32) // subwallet_id
     .storeUint(finalQueryID, 64)
     // Here we create our own method that will save the
-    // transaction mode and a reference to the transaction .storeDict(dictionary, Dictionary.Keys.Int(16), {
+    // message mode and a reference to the message .storeDict(dictionary, Dictionary.Keys.Int(16), {
         serialize: (src, buidler) => {
-            buidler.storeUint(3, 8); // save transaction mode, mode = 3
+            buidler.storeUint(3, 8); // save message mode, mode = 3
-            buidler.storeRef(src); // save transaction as reference
+            buidler.storeRef(src); // save message as reference
         },
         // We won't actually use this, but this method
         // will help to read our dictionary that we saved